-Stude of Complaint: 1.
-Please provide a one or two sentence description of your complaint.
-2. Please describe the nature of your complaint in full detail indicating what happened, when the event occurre and who was involved.
-If additional space is needed, use the reverse side.
-3. Indicate when and with whom you have already spoken regarding this grievance and what attempts have be made toward resolution.
-4. Indicate what specific resolution you are seeking or recommending.
-I he by certify that the statements made pertaining to my complaint are truthful and accurate.
-It Signature of Complainant Date
+Name of Complaint: - nt Name: - - - 1.
+Please provide a one or two sentence de scription of your complaint.
+2. the nature of your comp laint in full detail indicating wl ce is needed, use the reverse sid hat happened, when the event occurred 3.
+Indicate when a made toward re and with whom you have already spoken regarding this aave beer 4.
+Indicate what sp pecific resolution you are e seeking or recommending.
+I her aining to my complaint are trut Stude nt Signature of Co omplainant - - - - - - - - - - - - - - - - - - -